Boyd Rolleston: Failed wedding to Harper Whitley

 After Brooke's departure, he later starts a relationship with Harper Whitley (Ria Vandervis).
 The NZ Herald reported on the 6 December 2015 that there was a "red wedding" cliffhanger set to air.
 It was also reported that it turns to a "prescription for trouble" when one of Boyd's rivals, Drew McCaskill (Ben Barrington), arrives and troubles the ceremony.
 Vandervis commented that "When Drew turns up she starts having doubts."
 It was later revealed that the wedding turned to disaster when hospital stalker and gunman, Gareth Hutchins (Jarrod Martin), held multiple characters hostage, including Boyd on the 2015 season finale cliffhanger.
 A picture previously released to The New Zealand Herald showed Harper distraught with her wedding dress also covered in blood.
 The plot bought mixed views to the audience with some loving the drama and some feeling that cliffhangers from previous years were better.
 Producer Simon Bennett commented that the season finale was the "biggest cliffhanger" he has worked on in his experience as a producer in 20 years.
 The pair later go their separate ways after Harper declares her love for Drew following their wedding in 2017.
 A year later, he became the godfather to Drew and Harper's intersex child, Billy.

 Reception

-Since his debut, Boyd has been seen as down to earth, but until recently, after befriending his rival, Drew, the pair together have been seen as more of a comedy act with Bunkall commenting on the paring, "It was that comedy thing of putting people together who'd never normally be together".
+Since his debut, Boyd has been seen as down to earth, but until recently, after befriending his rival, Drew, the pair together have been seen as more of a comedy act with Bunkall commenting on the pairing, "It was that comedy thing of putting people together who'd never normally be together".
 The character has been proven as popular with a viewer commenting they named their wireless network 'Fentich' after the dodgy drug company that spied on Boyd.